OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.userProfile.md

 #### accountType: String

 > [!NOTE]
-> This member is currently only supported in Outlook 2016 or later for Mac (build 16.9.1212 or later).
+> This member is currently only supported in Outlook 2016 or later on Mac (build 16.9.1212 or later).

 Gets the account type of the user associated with the mailbox.
 The possible values are listed in the following table.